 What’s the first thing that comes to mind when you think about renewable energy for the home?
 More than likely, you’re picturing big solar panels propped up in someone’s yard or on the roof.
-But what if I told you that home renewable energy doesn’t stop with ?
-Solar panels are a great option for generating your own electricity, and solar power is becoming more and more financially viable, but it’s certainly not the only option for home renewable energy -- not by a long shot!
+Solar panels are great for generating electricity, but they're just one of many alternative power sources for the home.

 Residential Wind Power